 Darke fought in the French & Indian War as a young man and may have been at Braddock’s defeat in 1755.
 He raised one of the first companies for the 8th Virginia in 1776 and was promoted from captain to major in 1777 shortly before his capture at Germantown.
 That was followed by three years in British captivity.
 He was promoted to lieutenant colonel while in enemy hands.
 He was exchanged late in 1780 and returned home just before Lord Cornwallis invaded Virginia.
-Darke helped General Daniel Morgan recruit a militia army in the lower Shenandoah Valley and was present for the victory at Yorktown.
+Darke helped General Daniel Morgan recruit a force of 18-month Continentals in the lower Shenandoah Valley and was present for the victory at Yorktown.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
-Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.
+Its ten companies formed near the frontier, from the Cumberland Gap to Pittsburgh.

-© 2015-2018 Gabriel Neville
+© 2015-2022 Gabriel Neville